 - Ensure processes are in place whereby it can be fed back to both individual children and the wider group what changes have been made as a result of issues raised.

 7. Processes for Consulting Children and Young People

 For more detailed information, refer to the Local Resources section.

-- Children and young people can be involved in the development of services through many different routes and fora, for example, the Children in Care Council (CiCC);
+- Children and young people can be involved in the development of services through many different routes, see Local Information;

 - Looked After Reviews and other Meetings (see Looked After Reviews Procedure).